Subject Matter Objectives:

 1. Develop their understanding of atmospheric processes through an examination of processes operating within the real world

-2. Awareness of the connections of meteorology within the environmental sciences and/or the social sciences, and to demonstrate meteorology’s importance within these endeavors
+2. Awareness of the connections of meteorology and climatology within the environmental sciences and/or the social sciences, and to demonstrate meteorology’s importance within these endeavors

 3. To introduce students to new skills involved in meteorological research